 Treat your standard fertilizer feedings as an offering to them as you would with any other spirit.
 You can also get creative with it and add more “typical” offerings into your more standard plant fertilizer blends.
 Common offering to certain nature spirits is milk and honey.
 Milk happens to be somewhat nourishing to plants and feeds soil microbes that help your plants as well.
 The note here is don’t use a lot or your soil will smell.
 Honey is not as beneficial as milk, but its sugars can also feed microbes.
 However, too much sugars can affect absorption of things in the roots and be bad.
 Perhaps once a month I would simply add a small amount of milk and a few drops or so of honey in with your watering/fertilizer as a regular offering, perhaps on Full Moons or something that aligns with your own personal practice.

-Over time you will get to know the spirit, and it you.
-It will also give you something to do work on with your plant while waiting on it to be ready to harvest (and make it more potent and willing to work with you when you do) or while waiting on it to simply grow and eventually flower.
+Eventually it will flower.
 I’ve had Officinarum flower in less than a year, after hearing others say it can take up to four.
 Autumnalis, on the other hand, has taken three years to flower for me.